 Did you recently get a tax bill from the IRS that you can’t pay?
 Or maybe you’ve owed back taxes for some time and are facing levies, garnishment or asset seizures?

 It can be overwhelming to resolve your debt with the IRS, particularly if you’re struggling financially.
-Fortunately, there are relief options to help you get back on track.
-And if they don’t work for you, a tax debt relief company could be aware of viable alternatives to keep you out of the hot seat with the IRS.
+Fortunately, there are relief options to help you get back on track, such as:

 Tax debt relief isn’t a particular offering or program.
-It’s a concept used to describe options available to taxpayers who owe back taxes and would like to resolve their unpaid tax debt with federal and state taxing authorities.
+Instead, it’s a concept used to describe options available to taxpayers who owe back taxes and would like to resolve their unpaid tax debt with federal and state taxing authorities.

 Tax Debt Relief Programs and Options